nvrtmd/nvrtmd.github.io/_pages/about.md

 <div>
 <a href="https://bit.ly/yuzamin-portfolio" target="_blank">
-👨‍💻 All of my projects are available here!</a>
+👨‍💻 All of my projects are available here! 👨‍💻</a>
 </div>

 <div>